BYODKM/Objective.css/README.md

 # Objective.css (a.k.a.
 TIE)

-> Object Oriented CSS Naming Conventions
+> Object Oriented CSS Naming Conventions.
+Unlike OOCSS, this is a real thing.

 ## Super class must begin with capital letters